(Originally published 2/9/20)

 Despite this inconvenience, one and all soldiered on.
 Sitting directly across from me as my truncated ride commenced was a woman consuming what appeared to be a plain egg sandwich.
 I know it could have had something else on it, like cheese, but that’s neither here nor there.
 What this pedestrian sandwich sighting triggered was an image of two old ladies, one deceased and one still among the living.
-Their egg sandwich connection, however, goes back a few years when both were roaming to and fro this earthly plane.
+Their egg sandwich connection, however, goes back a few years when both were roaming this earthly plane.

 If there is an abiding moral to The Egg Sandwich Story, it’s this: Be ever vigilant of what’s piling up in your memory bank.
-Because one day soon you might be triggered to recall a certain person ordering a certain panini from a certain place, like Le Pain Quotiden.
-And, god forbid, having it delivered via DoorDash.
+Because one day soon you might be triggered to recall a certain individual ordering a certain panini from a certain place, like Le Pain Quotiden.
+And, God forbid, having it delivered via DoorDash.
 Let The Egg Sandwich Story be a lesson to you.

 (Photos from the personal collection of Nicholas Nigro)